bl000m/inception_of_things_42/doc/part_1.md

 - Navigate to the Part_1 directory.
 - Run the following command to start the VMs: `vagrant up`

+## NB
-## Once the VMs are created, you can test the connection with the following command (replace ip address):
+- Once the VMs are created, you can test the connection with the following command (replace ip address):
-`ping ip_address_server`
+  - `ping ip_address_server`
-You can access the VMs with the following command:
+- You can access the VMs with the following command:
-`vagrant ssh vm_name`
+  - `vagrant ssh vm_name`

 Note: The `/vagrant` directory within the VM is shared with the host and if you give a look to the scripts in the Vagrantfile we use the share dir to extract the token from the server node and retrieve it from the worker node.